mikenairn/architecture/rfcs/dns-policy-api-changes.md

-# RFC Remove Strategy and Simple option from DNSPolicy
+# RFC DNSPolicy v1 changes and improvements

 - Feature Name: (fill me in with a unique ident, `dns_policy_api_changes`)
-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Start Date: (fill me in with today's date, 2024-09-11)
 - RFC PR: [Kuadrant/architecture#0000](https://github.com/Kuadrant/architecture/pull/0000)
 - Issue tracking: [https://github.com/Kuadrant/architecture/issues/104](https://github.com/Kuadrant/architecture/issues/104)

 # Summary
 [summary]: #summary

 DNSPolicy is soon to go GA.
-There are several improvement we have identified overtime that will enhance the GA of this API
+There are several improvement we have identified over time that will enhance the GA of this API

-- Remove need for labels on Gateways for GEO and custom weighting values
+- Remove the need for labels on Gateways for GEO and custom weighting values

+- Reduce the verbosity of GEO and Weighting definitions

 - Remove the need for a strategy to be chosen as part of the policy definition.